|

 Access

+Ålesund is the nearest larger city.
 From Ålesund, follow highway E39 towards Bergen, and then highway RV60 (Stranda) to the Magerholm - Ørsneset ferry (towards Sykkylven).
 This ferry runs quite often; every 20 minutes in the busy hours of the day.
 From Ørsneset, follow RV60 (Stranda) 4,3Km.
-Turn left towards "Vik" (before Esso gas station (per July 2007)).
+Turn left towards Vik (just before Esso gas station.
 Drive up to the next junction and turn right.
-Drive 700m and turn left (next to Hydro gas station (per July 2007)).
+Drive 6-700m and turn left (next to the Hydro station)

 The route

-From the trailhead, head towards the fence around that enclose the acre ahead of you, and pass on the right-hand side.
+From the trailhead, head towards the fence around that enclose the field ahead of you, and pass on the right-hand side.
 When the fence turns east (left), turn right and locate a faint tractor road that takes you towards the forest and the path.
 The forest path up the ridge is narrow, but easy to follow.

 Above the forest, you run into a cliff.
 There are several routes (up and around).
 You'll find enjoyable scrambling here, if you step outside the path.
 The path continues directly towards Straumshornet, before it traverses Straumshornet's eastern hillside.